Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Mode Coupling in Random Waveguides

+The operators $\textbf{H}^{aa}_{\e,\xi}(\omega,u)$ and $\textbf{H}^{ab}_{\e,\xi}(\omega,u)$ represent the coupling between the propagating and the radiating modes with themselves.
+Moreover, $\textbf{H}^{aa}_{\e,\xi}(\omega,u)$ describes the coupling between the forward-going modes, while $\textbf{H}^{ab}_{\e,\xi}(\omega,u)$ describes the coupling between the forward- and backward-going modes.
 Let us note that in absence of random perturbations, the mode amplitudes $\widehat{a}(\omega,u)$ and $\widehat{b}(\omega,u)$ are constant.
-Moreover, to complement this system, we need boundaries conditions.
+Moreover, to complement this system, we need boundary conditions.
 First, let us recall that the pressure wave entering the random section at $z=0$ is given by \eqref{coefP2}.
 Second, we assumed that no wave is coming from the right at $z=L/\e$ (see Figure \ref{figureP2} $(b)$).
-Consequently, we can complement the coupled mode system \eqref{mcP21}, \eqref{mcP22}, and \eqref{mcP23} with the boundary conditions
+Consequently, we can complement the coupled mode system \eqref{mcP21}-\eqref{mcP24} with the boundary conditions